 Advanced Manufacturing to the Rescue

-Manufacturing in America is facing a gap between an aging workforce, economic recession, increasingly strict regulations and a need to attract a new generation of more innovative manufacturing minds.
+Manufacturing in America is facing a gap between an aging workforce, an economic recession, increasingly strict regulations, and a need to attract a new generation of more innovative manufacturing minds.

 What’s the solution to this conundrum?
 Perhaps, it’s ‘Advanced Manufacturing’.

 Advanced Manufacturing is described as “a family of activities that (a) depend on the use and coordination of information, automation, computation, software, sensing, and networking, and/or (b) make use of cutting edge materials and emerging capabilities enabled by the physical and biological sciences, for example, nanotechnology, chemistry, and biology.
 This involves both new ways to manufacture existing products, and especially the manufacture of new products emerging from new advanced technologies.”